canonical/microceph/docs/index.rst

 .. meta::
-   :description: MicroCeph is the easiest way to deploy and manage a Ceph cluster.
+   :description: MicroCeph is a lightweight way of deploying and managing a Ceph cluster.
+Ceph is a highly scalable, open-source distributed storage system designed to provide excellent performance, reliability, and flexibility for object, block, and file-level storage.
+This is the homepage of MicroCeph's documentation.

+.. _microceph-homepage:

 MicroCeph
 =========